Prisoner of war: Germans

 During the war, the armies of Western Allied nations such as Australia, Canada, the UK and the US were given orders to treat Axis prisoners strictly in accordance with the Geneva Convention.
 Some breaches of the Convention took place, however.
 According to Stephen E. Ambrose, of the roughly 1,000 US combat veterans he had interviewed, only one admitted to shooting a prisoner, saying he "felt remorse, but would do it again".
 However, one-third of interviewees told him they had seen fellow US troops kill German prisoners.

 In Britain, German prisoners, particularly higher-ranked officers, were housed in luxurious buildings where listening devices were installed.
 A considerable amount of military intelligence was gained from eavesdropping on what the officers believed were private casual conversations.
 Much of the listening was carried out by German refugees, in many cases Jews.
 The work of these refugees in contributing to the Allied victory was declassified over half a century later.

 In February 1944, 59.7% of POWs in America were employed.
 This relatively low percentage was due to problems setting wages that would not compete against those of non-prisoners, to union opposition, as well as concerns about security, sabotage, and escape.
-Given national manpower shortages, citizens and employers resented the idle prisoners, and efforts were made to decentralize the camps and reduce security enough that more prisoners could work.
+Given national manpower shortages, citizens and employers resented the idle prisoners, and efforts were made to decentralise the camps and reduce security enough that more prisoners could work.
 By the end of May 1944, POW employment was at 72.8%, and by late April 1945 it had risen to 91.3%.
 The sector that made the most use of POW workers was agriculture.
 There was more demand than supply of prisoners throughout the war, and 14,000 POW repatriations were delayed in 1946 so prisoners could be used in the spring farming seasons, mostly to thin and block sugar beets in the west.
 While some in Congress wanted to extend POW labour beyond June 1946, President Truman rejected this, leading to the end of the program.

 Towards the end of the war in Europe, as large numbers of Axis soldiers surrendered, the US created the designation of Disarmed Enemy Forces (DEF) so as not to treat prisoners as POWs.
 A lot of these soldiers were kept in open fields in makeshift camps in the Rhine valley (Rheinwiesenlager).
 Controversy has arisen about how Eisenhower managed these prisoners. (see Other Losses).